Key Takeaway

 How does tirzepatide compare to semaglutide for Black women?

 Tirzepatide generally produces more weight loss than semaglutide in clinical trials.
 Its additional GIP receptor activation may offer advantages for Black women with pronounced insulin resistance.
-However, both medications are effective, and the best choice depends on individual factors.
+But both medications are effective, and the best choice depends on individual factors.

 Will tirzepatide interact with blood pressure medication?